 Do not place the Epic Monster tokens in the Monster cup.
 Epic Monster tokens are marked by their red color and clipped lower-left corner.

-Take all Research Encounter cards, Special Encounter cards, and Mystery cards that do not correspond to the chosen Ancient One and return them to the game box.
+Ancient One and return them to the game box.
 Those cards will not be used for this game.

-Each Ancient One has at least two unique decks of cards: the Mystery deck and the Research deck.
-Some Ancient Ones also have Special Encounter decks called out in their setup effect.
+Each Ancient One has at least two unique decks of cards: the

-The instructions for resolving Special Encounters are defined by the Ancient One sheet or Mystery cards.
+or Final Mystery they correspond to.
+The instructions for resolving Special Encounters are defined by the

 Then separate all other cards as listed below and place them near the game board.